hashicorp/terraform-website/content/source/docs/enterprise/private/monitoring.html.md

 ## Internal Monitoring

-Beginning in version 201811-1, PTFE includes internal monitoring of critical application metrics using a statsd collector on port 8125.
+Beginning in version 201811-1, PTFE includes internal monitoring of critical application metrics using a statsd collector.
 The resulting metrics are included with the [diagnostic bundles provided to HashiCorp Support](./diagnostics.html).
-If the PTFE instance is already running a collector on this port, PTFE may not start up correctly due to the conflict, and logs will indicate:
+If the PTFE instance is already running a collector on the same port, PTFE may not start up correctly due to the conflict, and logs will indicate:

 ```
-Error starting userland proxy: listen udp 0.0.0.0:8125: bind: address already in use
+Error starting userland proxy: listen udp 0.0.0.0:XXXXX: bind: address already in use
 ```

 To prevent this conflict, disable metrics collection by PTFE: